Interactive-Book-Reader/Front-End/README.md

 - **public**: Publicly accessible files, including the HTML template.

-## Firebase Hosting
+## Getting Started

-The link for the AReader web application is [link](interactive-book-reader.web.app).
-The website is hosted in firebase hosting.
+To get started with the AReader web application, follow these steps:

+1. Visit the application at [AReader Web App](https://interactive-book-reader.web.app).

+2. Create an account or log in to your existing account.

 ## Acknowledgments